 But you already decided to clean up your eating habits, and you know those snacks are only going to leave you feeling even more lethargic and moody.

 Listen, sugar cravings hit the best of us.
 Feeling like a slave to the sweet devil sucks.
-Treats are necessary, but they should be planned and savoured!
+Treats are necessary, but they should be savored!

 Luckily, there are actually things you can do to crush a sugar craving.
 Next time the urge to splurge hits, try one of these strategies: